Borderlands (series)

-Borderlands is an action role-playing first-person looter shooter video game franchise set in a space Western science fiction setting, created and produced by Gearbox Software and published by 2K Games for multiple platforms.
+Borderlands is an action role-playing first-person looter-shooter video game franchise set in a space Western science fantasy setting, created and produced by Gearbox Software and published by 2K for multiple platforms.

-The series consists of four games, each with multiple downloadable content packs: Borderlands (2009), Borderlands 2 (2012), Borderlands: The Pre-Sequel (2014) by 2K Australia and Borderlands 3 (2019).
-Tales from the Borderlands (2014–) is a spin-off episodic graphic adventure game by Telltale Games.
+The main Borderlands game series consists of Borderlands (2009), Borderlands 2 (2012), Borderlands: The Pre-Sequel (2014), Borderlands 3 (2019), Tiny Tina's Wonderlands (2022) and Borderlands 4 (2025).
+Spin-off games include the episodic graphic adventure games Tales from the Borderlands (2014–2015) and New Tales from the Borderlands (2022).
+A film adaptation of the series was released on August 9, 2024.

-The series has received critical acclaim and commercial success for its loot-driven multiplayer co-op gameplay and its sense of humor.
+The series has become a commercial success for its loot-driven multiplayer co-op gameplay and its sense of humor.
 As of November 2022, more than 77 million copies of Borderlands games had been shipped, with 26 million from Borderlands 2.
-An additional 5 million copies of Borderlands 3 were sold within five days of release, bringing the total series' net revenues to over US$1 billion.
+An additional five million copies of Borderlands 3 were sold within five days of release, bringing the total series' net revenues to over US$1 billion.
 This makes it one of the best-selling video game franchises of all time.
-A film adaptation of the series is in development by Lionsgate.

 Gameplay

-The Borderlands games are first-person loot shooters, set in an open world, with some role-playing game (RPG) elements (Tales from the Borderlands, however, is an episodic adventure game).
-The concept came from Matthew Armstrong's idea to combine the mechanics of first-person shooters like Doom with role-playing games with randomized loot such as Diablo.
-After developing the mechanics of this shooter-RPG hybrid, Gearbox established the idea of players seeking Vaults on the planet Pandora, comparing the discovery of new loot to opening a Pandora's box.
+The Borderlands games are first-person loot shooters, set in an open world, with some role-playing video game (RPG) elements.
+Tales from the Borderlands and its sequel are episodic adventure games.
+The concept came from game designer Matthew Armstrong's idea to combine the mechanics of first-person shooters like Doom with role-playing games with randomized loot such as Diablo.
+After developing the mechanics of a shooter-RPG hybrid, Gearbox established the idea of players seeking Vaults on the planet Pandora, comparing the discovery of new loot to opening a Pandora's box.

-Players select one of the available characters, representing Vault Hunters that have traveled to the planet Pandora to try to seek its fabled Vault.
+Players select one of the characters, representing Vault Hunters that have traveled to the planet Pandora to try to seek its fabled Vault.
 Each Vault Hunter has a different skill tree and one or more unique abilities.
-Players then work on completing quests and exploring Pandora while dealing with the violent Pandora wildlife, crazed scavengers that have been stranded on the planet, and various military groups that attempt to stop them.
+Players complete quests and explore Pandora while dealing with the violent Pandora wildlife, crazed scavengers that have been stranded on the planet, and various military groups that attempt to stop them.
 Completing quests and defeating foes earns in-game money and experience, which is used for expanding the player's skill tree.
 If the player loses their health or falls into bottomless chasms, they respawn at the most recent checkpoint and lose some of their money.
 The games are divided into several maps, and once players have reached a waypoint station on the map, they can teleport to any other previously visited map.
 Otherwise, players must reach certain points on the edges of the map to move into a different area.
 Some maps allow the player to spawn an armed vehicle to help traverse large maps or to deal with more powerful enemies.